nkovacic99/MM_2022/README.md

     * mouse wheel, to zoom in and out
     * mouse drag, to drag around the scene
     * W and S, A and D, Q and E pairs of keys to rotate around the scene

+## Julia
+1. Open julia and use cd("wholePath") to get to the directory that contains galaxy.jl
+2. Use:   using DelimitedFiles     and then  M = readdlm("testName.csv") to store it into M.
+3. Use galaxy(G, dt, numOfSteps, M)   -  this will create the output file "izpis.txt" of positions and velocities at each step.

 ## Unity
 1. Head into the Unity/Build directory